jlouis/graphql-erlang/README.md

 ```

 so a ship has a certain capacity and a current load in its cargo bay.
-We could store the `loadRatio` in the mnesia database and keep it up
+We could store the `loadRatio` in the database and keep it up to date.
-to date.
-But a more efficient way to handle this is to compute it from
+But a more efficient way to handle this is to compute it from other
-other data:
+data:

 ```erlang
 -module(ship).